 The hotel has entrances on all three sides of the block: Burrard St, West Georgia St, and Melville St.

-The Epic Rides bus to Whistler departs right from the Melville St entrance, and it just so happened that we’d take the bus back from Whistler just before checking into this stay.
+The Epic Rides bus to Whistler departs right from the Melville St entrance, and it just so happened that we’d take the bus back from Whistler just before checking into the first stay.

 Even though I wasn’t aware of this at the time of booking, the location coincidentally turned out to be prime for our needs, since we could simply get off the Epic Rides bus and head straight up the escalators into the hotel lobby.
 For this reason, the Hyatt could be a great choice if you’re visiting Vancouver as a part of an overall trip to Whistler.

-We arrived around 6pm at the end of our bus ride.
-Although the hotel lobby was spacious with high ceilings, I found the interiors to be uninspiring in terms of decor.
+During my first visit, we arrived around 6pm at the end of our bus ride.
+Although the hotel lobby was spacious with high ceilings, I found the interiors to be uninspiring in terms of décor.

 The lobby felt very businesslike, with dark wood panelling and grey walls and flooring.
 The check-in desks also appeared fairly dated as we approached them for check-in.